bergkvistdavid/tempto/README.rst

 tempto
 =====
-Convenient retrying for python that supports asynchronous and synchronous systems
+Convenient retrying for Python that supports asynchronous and synchronous systems

 Code
 """"""""